MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2022/03/devtools-100.md

 ![Messages about Firefox browser not filtered out.](devtools-100-images/browser-filters-not-filtered.png)

-In the following example, messages about the Firefox browser are filtered out:
+In the following example, messages about Firefox and Firefox for Android are filtered out:

 ![Messages about Firefox browser filtered out (removed).](devtools-100-images/browser-filters-filtered-out.png)